EQN

 Socolow examines lessons learned in essay on landmark climate change paper

-By Teresa Riordan On September 27, 2011 · In Andlinger Center, energy, mechanical and aerospace
+By Teresa Riordan On September 27, 2011 · In Andlinger Center, mechanical and aerospace

 In an essay published today on Climate Central and in The Bulletin of Atomic Scientists, Robert Socolow revisits the revolutionary “wedges” approach to climate change that he and Steve Pacala laid out in the journal Science back in 2004.